Tibetan Food and Cuisine

 - Tibetan Yogurt

-Highland barley liquor, called “qiang” in Tibetan, is made from highland barley, the main grain produced on the Qinghai-Tibet plateau.
-It is the most famous wine of the Qinghai-Tibet people.
-It is an essential drink for celebrating the festival, getting married, having children, and greeting friends or relatives.
+Highland barley wine, called “qiang” in Tibetan, is made from highland barley - the main grain produced on the Qinghai-Tibet plateau.
+It is the most favorite wine of Tibetan people for celebrating festivals, getting married, having children, and greeting friends and relatives.

 The highland barley wine is fragrant and mellow, sweet, and clear.
+Besides, the winter in Tibet is severely cold and long.
+This highland barley wine is also a warm-keeping beverage.
 The first barley wine had no complicated process.
 In Tibetan areas, almost every family can make it.
 Later, the brewing technology of barley wine was gradually improved.
-Over the past 1,300 years, the Tibetan wine culture, with barley wine as the carrier, is well known at home and abroad for its unique charm and stands out among the hundred gardens of liquor culture in China and the world at large.
+Over the past 1,300 years, the Tibetan wine culture, with barley wine as the carrier, is well known at home and abroad for its unique charm.

 - Tibetan Momo